syp-karn/random-scripts/README.md

 # random-scripts

-* some scripts to make a cs grad's life easier
+* Some scripts to make a CS grad's life easier
 * Legend:-
   * A Bing query automator
   * An IG-related script